 A rope making business used to operate on the Green until the beginning of the 20th Century and until recent times the old Rope Walk could still be seen faintly.

 USING THE GREEN TODAY

-Casual Horse and Cycle Riding are not permitted unless as part of an event pre-agreed with the council, this is to ensure the safety of other green users.
+Casual Horse and Cycle Riding are not permitted as the Green is common land and this is also to ensure the safety of other green users.